RESEARCH PAPERSNorthern France and Belgium: Mixed Migration Trends and Dynamics (Mixed Migration Centre, MMC, 2023)

 This report presents the findings of a study into mixed migration dynamics in northern France and Belgium, including considerations regarding onward movement to the UK.
 Through a literature review, 42 key informant interviews and 29 interviews with refugees and migrants conducted in four locations in Belgium and northern France, it provides detailed insights into the interactions between policy and route dynamics and decision-making, current conditions in Belgium and northern France, and the serious protection issues faced by refugees and migrants in the region.
 Challenges and opportunities to advance decent work in five countries and supply chains: A synthesis report (ILO, 2023)

 This report, developed for the International Labour Organization Sectoral Policies Department (SECTOR), summarizes the findings from rapid assessments and deep-dive research into decent work challenges and opportunities in five sectors and countries: coffee in Colombia, electronics in Viet Nam, fisheries in Namibia, rubber gloves in Malaysia and textiles and clothing in Madagascar.
-The Case for Investing in Animal Health to Support One Health (Action for Animal Health Coalition (A4AH), 2023)
+Decent work challenges and opportunities in Malaysia’s rubber glove supply chain (International Labour Organization, 2023)

 The COVID-19 pandemic highlighted the deep connection between animals, humans, and the wider environment.
 As a result, the One Health approach is receiving increased political attention as a solution to some of the greatest health threats we face today – including increasing zoonotic disease emergence, antimicrobial resistance (AMR), and food safety and security.
 Yet weaknesses in animal health systems will hinder the implementation of One Health.
 Underinvestment in animal health systems has led to critical shortages in animal health workforces, medicines and vaccines, barriers to service delivery and access, poor disease surveillance, and worsening welfare issues.
 This report outlines the current state of animal health systems in low-and middle-income countries (LMICs), with a particular focus on Ethiopia and Pakistan.
 It sets out the case for why we need to pay closer attention to the health of the animals we depend on to implement One Health and for sustainable development.
 Deep-dive research into decent work challenges and opportunities in Namibia’s fishing supply chain (International Labour Organization, 2022)